GarethW1994/registrations_numbers_webapp/README.md

 ##### Nodemon

 1. Nodemon will watch files in your directory and if any changes happens nodemon will restart the node application without you having to do it manually.

-2. To install Nodemon on your machine, run the following command `npm install nodemon -g` in your terminal.
+2. To install Nodemon on your machine, run the following command ```npm install nodemon -g``` in your terminal.
 Note that this is a global installation so nodemon can be accessed anywhere in your paths.

-- Alternatively if you want to install nodemon locally in a directory or path only, you can run the following command `npm install --save-dev nodemon` in your repository:
+-- Alternatively if you want to install nodemon locally in a directory or path only, you can run the following command `npm install --save-dev nodemon` in your repository:

 ##### Usage
 1. To run the app in the cloned repository run the following command: